ZTX-Foundation/tuxedo/doc/contracts/ROLES.md

 7. `GAME_CONSUMER_NOTARY`: The role that acts as a notary for game consumers.
 This role can issue signatures for in-game crafting and speed-ups, enabling secure and authorized game-related operations.

+8. `REGISTRY_OPERATOR`: The role that can operator a registry contract.
+This role is typically used by a protocol contract.

+9. `DEPLOYER`: This role enables the deployerAddress to preform operations as part of a contract deployment.
+This can also be paired with the use of the Sealable extension so these functions can also only be called once as part of deployment then locked.

 ## Admin Roles

 1. `ADMIN`: The ultimate role that controls all other roles and protocol functionality.
 This role should only be owned by a multisig or a timelock contract, ensuring careful management and control.
 Can revoke other roles and itself.